-As we mentioned in an earlier key metrics blog post, tracking Key Performance Indicators (KPIs) and key metrics will help your team measure what truly matters on your website.
+Tracking Key Performance Indicators (KPIs) and key metrics will help your team measure what truly matters on your website.
 If you don’t measure these metrics, you won’t really know if your website is successful in meeting overall business objectives.

 Now that we’ve established why they are important to track, it’s time to meet with your web team and any website stakeholders to brainstorm KPIs and key metrics for your website.
-Here are two methods that are easy and effective:
+Here are two methods that are easy and effective.

-Method One: Create a KPI and Key Metrics Matrix
+Method one: Create a KPI and key metrics matrix

 To work with your team on creating a KPI/key metric matrix, you will need: